-offer programs to 13 schools, impacting 618 students and 143 teachers.
-In addition to our financial support, we are proud to bring our people power to our partnerships as well.
-In March 2019, our HR team helped the Calgary Zoo move the substrate from one area of the panda exhibit to another.
+In 2019 the Calgary Zoo was able to offer programs to 15 schools, impacting 585 students and 123 teachers.
+In addition to our financial support, we bring our people power to our partnerships as well.
+In March 2019, our HR team helped the Calgary Zoo move the substrate from area of the panda exhibit to another.